gSchool/ada-2-ruby-on-rails/intro-to-rails/erb-and-layout.md

 The `csrf_meta_tag` is essentially a digital signature acting as verification that requests coming into Rails are in fact from properly logged in users.
 You can do a view-source and look at what the csrf meta tag does.
 More information is available [here](http://www.gnucitizen.org/blog/csrf-demystified/).

+## Summary

+Rails uses views to generate the HTML/CSS content sent back to the browser.
+It does so using embedded ruby in `.html.erb` files.
+In these files you can write HTML and Ruby inside of special erb tabs `<% %> and <%= %>`.
+Rails also has a layout file called `application.html.erb` in the `app/views/layouts` folder.
+This file is used to provide a unified layout for each page in the site.

 ## Resources

 - [Rails Views Tutorials Point](https://www.tutorialspoint.com/ruby-on-rails/rails-views.htm)